jlpteaching/dinocpu/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-This repository contains Chisel implementations of the CPU models from Patterson and Hennessy's Computer Organization and Design primarily for use in UC Davis's Computer Architecture course (ECS 154B).
+This repository contains Chisel implementations of the CPU models from Patterson and Hennessy's Computer Organization and Design (RISC-V Edition) primarily for use in UC Davis's Computer Architecture course (ECS 154B).

 Any other educators are highly encouraged to take this repository and modify it to meet the needs of your class.
 Please [open an issue](https://github.com/jlpteaching/dinocpu/issues/new) with any questions or feature requests.